awslabs/multi-model-server/docs/server.md

 The rest of these arguments are optional and will have the following defaults:
 * [--port 8080]
 * [--host 127.0.0.1]

-gpu argument is to specify whether to use gpu for inference.
-Since currently there is no batching policy, multiple gpu is not supported.
-This argument is the ID of the gpu device you want to use.
+* [--log-file mms_app.log]
+* [--log-rotation-time "1 H"] - one hour
+* [--log-level INFO]
+* [--metrics-write-to log] - will write to `mms_app.log`

-Logging and exporting an SDK can also be triggered with additional arguments.
+Advanced logging, GPU-based inference, and exporting an SDK can also be triggered with additional arguments.
 Details are in the following Arguments section.

 #### Arguments:
 1. **models**: required, <model_name>=<model_path> pairs.

-    (a) Model path can be a local file path or URI (s3 link, or http link). local file path: path/to/local/model/file or file://root/path/to/model/file
+    a) Model path can be a local file path or URI (s3 link, or http link). local file path: path/to/local/model/file or file://root/path/to/model/file
         s3 link: s3://S3_endpoint[:port]/...
         http link: http://hostname/path/to/resource

-    (b) Currently, the model file has .model extension, it is actually a zip file with a .model extension packing trained MXNet models and model signature files.
+    b) Currently, the model file has .model extension, it is actually a zip file with a .model extension packing trained MXNet models and model signature files.
 The details will be explained in **Export existing model** section.

-    (c) Multiple models loading are also supported by specifying multiple name path pairs.
+    c) Multiple models loading are also supported by specifying multiple name path pairs.
-2. **service**: optional, the system will load input service module and will initialize MXNet models with the service defined in the module.
-The module should contain a valid class which extends the base model service with customized `_preprocess` and `_postprocess` functions.
+1. **service**: optional, path to a custom service module.
+More info in the Custom Services section.
-3. **port**: optional, default is 8080
+1. **port**: optional, default is 8080
-4. **host**: optional, default is 127.0.0.1
+1. **host**: optional, default is 127.0.0.1
-5. **gpu**: optional, gpu device id, such as 0 or 1. cpu will be used if this argument is not set.
+1. **gpu**: optional, GPU device id, such as 0 or 1. cpu will be used if this argument is not set.
-5. **gen-api**: optional, this will generate an open-api formated client sdk in build folder.
+1. **gen-api**: optional, this will generate an open-api formatted client SDK in build folder.
+More information is in the generate API section.
-6. **log-file**: optional, log file name.
+1. **log-file**: optional, log file name.
 By default it is "mms_app.log".
+More info is in the logging section.
-7. **log-rotation-time**: optional, log rotation time.
+1. **log-rotation-time**: optional, log rotation time.
 By default it is "1 H", which means one hour.
-Valid format is "interval when".
-For weekday and midnight, only "when" is required.
-Check https://docs.python.org/2/library/logging.handlers.html#logging.handlers.TimedRotatingFileHandler for detail values.
+More info is in the logging section.
-8. **log-level**: optional, log level.
+1. **log-level**: optional, log level.
 By default it is INFO.
-Possible values are NOTEST, DEBUG, INFO, ERROR AND CRITICAL.
-Check https://docs.python.org/2/library/logging.html#logging-levels
+More info is in the logging section.
+1. **metrics-write-to**: optional, metrics location/style.
+By default it is log.
+More info is in the logging section.

 ## Advanced Features

+### Inference with GPU

+The `gpu` argument is to specify whether to use a GPU for inference.
+Currently there is no batching capability in MMS, so multiple GPUs are not supported.
+This argument is the ID, starting with 0, of the GPU device you want to use.

 ### Custom Names